composewell/streamly/docs/User/HowTo/optimizing.md

 ### Fusion Plugin

 Stream fusion optimization depends on proper inlining of the combinators involved.
-Totake full advantage of stream fusion in streamly you should compile your code with the `fusion-plugin` enabled.
+To take full advantage of stream fusion in streamly you should compile your code with the `fusion-plugin` enabled.
 The fusion-plugin package fills the gaps for several optimizations that GHC does not perform automatically.
 It automatically inlines the internal definitions